Cold chain guidelines: Vaccine management in South Africa

 To address these issues, the World Health Organization (WHO) and United Nations International Children’s Emergency Fund (UNICEF) have consistent guidelines regarding vaccine management.
 In the context of the COVID-19 pandemic, the guidelines are expanded to integrate the storage and transport of temperature-sensitive COVID-19 therapeutics, laboratory reagents and test kits in the vaccine cold chain system.

 In broad language, it is recommended that two provisions be met to ensure the protection of vaccines.
 Firstly, to maintain storage practices of goods.
-And secondly, to clearly label and separate non-vaccine product from vaccine and diluents at all times.
+And secondly, to clearly label and separate non-vaccine products from vaccines and diluents at all times.

 It is highly stressed that if the existing capacity is not sufficient to accommodate all appropriate temperature-sensitive health products, or if the required storage temperatures are outside the usual ranges available for storing vaccines, countries are advised to explore options to manage surplus stock.